CHTC/recipes/software/Python/README.md

 # Python

-Container images and definition files for using the Python programming language.
+Container definition files for using the Python programming language.